vectara/vectara-docs/www/docs/learn/data-privacy/data_encryption.md

 :::

 ## Create your AWS KMS key
-KMS keys are only available to Scale plan accounts.
+KMS keys are only available to Pro and Enterprise plan accounts.
 If you need help with setting up your customer-managed key, [reach out to support](https://vectara.com/contact-us/).

 To create an AWS KMS key:
 1. Go to KMS on the AWS Console